Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 1. **Prepare datasets:**
 Run the script `prepare_openml_datasets.py` or `prepare_ms_dataset.py` to prepare input data for the experimental pipeline.
+(If you use experimental data linked above, you can skip this step for the materials-science dataset.)
 These scripts apply some pre-processing and then save feature data (`X`) and prediction target (`y`) as CSVs for each dataset.
 You can specify the output directory.
 We recommend `data/openml/` and `data/ms/` as output directories, so the following pipeline scripts work without specifying a directory.